 Primary Care Residency

 With the changes in the health care system as a result of health care reform, primary care physicians are on the front lines and must provide compassionate, patient-centered, high-quality, cost-effective care.
-With complex treatment delivered more frequently in outpatient settings, increased specialization within medical fields, and the changing landscape of health care, the fulfillment of this mission requires a new generation of physicians dedicated solely to primary care.
-As such, Mount Sinai’s Internal Medicine Primary Care Residency Program’s goal is to create physicians who are:
+With complex treatment delivered more frequently in outpatient settings, increased specialization within medical fields, and the changing landscape of health care, the mission requires a new generation of physicians.
+They must be dedicated solely to primary care.
+As such, Mount Sinai's Internal Medicine Primary Care Residency Program's goal is to create physicians who are:

 - Well-rounded and effective clinicians, capable of providing high quality patient-centered, evidence-based clinical care in both inpatient and outpatient settings

 - Educators of both patients and fellow professionals